1. Introduction

 2.4 Absence from School

 Parents are asked to inform the School of any illness/absence before the day of absence or on the morning of the absence.
 Children who do not come to school are noted in the registration system, and Receptionists/School Secretaries will telephone each morning if no reason for absence has been given.
 If there is no response to a telephone call, Receptionists/ School Secretaries will follow up with an email, and check with other named adults on the child’s file.
 If still no response, the Receptionist/ School Secretary will inform the Head of School who will decide if a home visit is necessary to determine the reason for absence.
 If the School is unable to make contact with the family we will consider informing the police.
+The School works with a Dutch leerplicht ambtenaar (attendance officer) to address matters of concern regarding attendance and records attendance in DUO as required by the Gemeente.

 2.5 Entry to School Site

 Entry to the School site is restricted via the main front door and a staffed Reception, with the exception of the start of the day (8.25 – 8.45) and the end of the day (15.10 – 15.45), and for morning Nursery collection (12.00) and afternoon arrival.
 At these times, staff are on duty to supervise the entry / exit of the pupils.
 Unidentified visitors are challenged by staff and directed to the Reception Desk.
-Official visitors are issued with a Visitor’s badge and red lanyard.
+Official visitors are issued with a red lanyard.
 Interior playground gates are secured once the school is in session, and entry into the school at times other than pick up and drop off is through fob activated security doors.

 2.6 Visitors